-The student is encouraged to include graduate-level theory and/or MUS 5319 among the supportive courses that will bring the total hours to a minimum of thirty-three.
+\The student is encouraged to include graduate-level theory and/or MUS 5319 among the supportive courses that will bring the total hours to a minimum of thirty-three.
 Piano proficiency of level V or two semesters of piano with a minimum grade of "B" is required.

 Major in Music Theory sem. hrs.

 Core Courses 9

 MUS 5201 Pedagogy of Theory 2

 MUS 5301 History of Music Theory 3

 MUS 5328 The Twentieth Century 3

 MUS 5355 Analysis Seminar (two semesters) 6

 MUS 5V99 Thesis 3

 Electives 4

+Enrolment in MU JS 5010 (Academic Division Colloquium) i S

+required for ever y term in residence.

 Total Hours 30